yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-with-gigaspaces-jndi.markdown

 Topic myTopic = (Topic)context.lookup("GigaSpaces;containername;spaceName;jms;destinations;MyTopic");
 {% endhighlight %}

+{% info %}
-{% infosign %} To get the resource, use the full binding name.
+To get the resource, use the full binding name.
 If you configure `MyTopic` in the space configuration, the space binds it to the name:
+{%endinfo%}

 {% highlight java %}
 GigaSpaces;ContainerName;spaceName;jms;destinations;MyTopic.